 Stay up-to-date: The field of historical studies is constantly evolving.
 Stay informed about new research and discoveries by reading academic journals, attending conferences, and following reputable historians on social media.

 By following these tips, you can make your study of world history more engaging, meaningful, and rewarding.
-Remember that history is not just about the past; it is also about the present and the future.
+Still, remember that history is not just about the past; it is also about the present and the future.
 By understanding the history of the world, we can gain a deeper appreciation for our shared humanity and work towards a more just and sustainable future.

 FAQ About World History